MECMccormick/alpine-lake-chemistry/README.md

 * **How closely correlated are ion concentrations to water quality parameters?**
 * **To what extent is alpine lake chemistry changing over time?**

-## Data and Packages
+## Data
 The lake chemistry data are not yet published, but will be in the future via the USFS following federal guidelines.
 I have made the version I'm working with available in this repo.
 Please contact me if you have any issues accessing it in order to run the python scripts.
+Additional data used in this workflow were downloaded from the US Census Bureau's TIGER shapefile database.
+The file types used are: .csv and .shp

+## Running this workflow
 Currently, the entire workflow is contained in the 'ea-2021-lakechem-proj-MECM.ipynb' file.
-As long as you have downloaded the data provided in this repository, the notebook should run from start to finish with no issues.
+The notebook relies on some python packages that you may not have installed.
+The 'lakes-environment.yml' file provided in this repo contains all of the packages you will need to run this workflow.
+The environment is based on CU Boulder Earth Lab's 'earth-analytics-python' environment.
+Please install and run the environment.
+As long as you have downloaded the data provided in this repository and run the environment, the notebook should run from start to finish with no issues.

-You will need the following packages in order to run this notebook:
-* numpy
-* pandas
-* matplotlib.pyplot
-* earthpy
-* geopandas
-* folium
-* contextily
-* seaborn
+### Installing and running the environment
+1. In bash, `cd` to the `alpine-lake-chemistry` directory.
+2. Install the `lakes-environment.yml` file.
+`$ cd alpine-lake-chemistry
+$ conda env create -f lakes-environment.yml`
+3. Now you can activate the workflow environment and launch Jupyter Notebook...
+`$ conda activate lake-chem-env
+$ jupyter notebook`
+4. and run the workflow notebook from there!

 ## Applying this workflow
 Currently, this workflow relies on simple .csv files containing lake chemistry and geology data.
-You may also want shapefiles of the boundaries of your study area for the purpose of generating map figures.
+[TODO: PROVIDE A DATA 'SNAPSHOT' SHOWING HEADER STRUCTURE] You may also want shapefiles of the boundaries of your study area for the purpose of generating map figures.
 I intend to update this repository and workflow with geospatial files representing the geology in these areas.
-These would also likely be shapefiles, probably sourced from the US Geological Survey's National Geologic Map Database (NGMD).
+These would also likely be shapefiles sourced from the US Geological Survey's National Geologic Map Database (NGMD).

 #### Citation information
 [![DOI](https://zenodo.org/badge/368690878.svg)](https://zenodo.org/badge/latestdoi/368690878)